John D. Rockefeller: Beginning of the end

+On August 3, 1907, Landis pronounced sentence.
+He fined Standard Oil the maximum penalty, $29,240,000, the largest fine imposed on a corporation to that date.
+The corporation quickly appealed; in the meantime, Landis was lionized as a hero.
+According to Pietrusza, "much of the nation could hardly believe a federal judge had finally cracked down on a trust—and cracked down hard ".
+President Roosevelt, when he heard the sentence, reportedly stated, "That's bully."
+Rockefeller was playing golf in Cleveland when he was brought a telegram containing the news.
+Rockefeller calmly informed his golfing partners of the amount, and proceeded to shoot a personal record score, later stating, "Judge Landis will be dead a long time before this fine is paid."
+He proved correct; the verdict and sentence were reversed by the United States Court of Appeals for the Seventh Circuit on July 22, 1908.
+In January 1909, the Supreme Court refused to hear the case, and in a new trial before another judge (Landis recused himself), Standard Oil was acquitted.

-One of the most effective attacks on Rockefeller and his firm was the 1904 publication of The History of the Standard Oil Company, by Ida Tarbell, a leading muckraker.
+After the acquital of Standard Oil. one of the most effective attacks on Rockefeller and his firm was the 1904 publication of The History of the Standard Oil Company, by Ida Tarbell, a leading muckraker.
 She documented the company's espionage, price wars, heavy-handed marketing tactics, and courtroom evasions.
 Although her work prompted a huge backlash against the company, Tarbell stated she was surprised at its magnitude.
 "I never had an animus against their size and wealth, never objected to their corporate form.
 I was willing that they should combine and grow as big and wealthy as they could, but only by legitimate means.
 But they had never played fair, and that ruined their greatness for me."
 Tarbell's father had been driven out of the oil business during the "South Improvement Company" affair.

 Rockefeller called her "Miss Tarbarrel" in private but held back in public saying only, "not a word about that misguided woman."
 He began a publicity campaign to put his company and himself in a better light.
 Though he had long maintained a policy of active silence with the press, he decided to make himself more accessible and responded with conciliatory comments such as "capital and labor are both wild forces which require intelligent legislation to hold them in restriction."
 He wrote and published his memoirs beginning in 1908.
 Critics found his writing to be sanitized and disingenuous and thought that statements such as "the underlying, essential element of success in business are to follow the established laws of high-class dealing" seemed to be at odds with his true business methods.

-Judge Kenesaw Mountain Landis wags his pen at John D. Rockefeller, who is sitting in the witness stand, during the Standard Oil case on July 6, 1907.